Azimuthal Projection Examples

 Stereographic Map Properties

-The stereographic projection is conformal but distortion of area and distance increases away from the center point of projection.
+In terms of map distortion, the stereographic projection is conformal but distortion of area and distance increases away from the center point of projection.
 Direction is true from the center point with each straight line representing a great circle.
 The stereographic projection isn’t equal area nor equidistant.

 Unlike the stereographic projection, the Gnomonic projection light source is located at the sphere center.
 This means that it can only present less than a hemisphere at a time.

 Each great circle (geodesic) including meridians is mapped to a straight line.
 This makes the gnomonic projection easiest to plot out the shortest route.
-This is why navigators have used the gnomonic projection along with Mercator maps for finding the shortest route between two points.
+This is why navigators have used the gnomonic projection along with Mercator maps (cylindrical projections) for finding the shortest route between two points.
 Furthermore, seismologists use this map projection because seismic waves often travel along great circles.

 Thales first introduced the Gnomonic projection in 6th century BC and is one of the oldest map projections today.